akshaykrjain/cloudfront_terrafrom/README.md

 ~ Tip - `aws s3 sync` can also be used for subsequent changes in application

 ## Test
-Execute following test cases to verify our deployment
+Execute the following test cases to verify our deployment
-1. Open www.(domain name) (eg. www.myapp.com) from the whitelisted IP ,User name and password should be prompted and webpage should be displayed if provided correctly otherwise and error page should be displayed
+1. Open www.(domain name) (eg. www.myapp.com) from the whitelisted IP ,User name and password should be prompted and webpage should be displayed if provided correctly otherwise an error page should be displayed
 2. repeat the same from another IP , error should be displayed
 3. S3 Bucket objects should not be accessed directly
-4. Application Updates should be replicated to edge locations within hours (TODO : Python Scripts or Terratest for automatic test)
+4. Application Updates should be replicated to edge locations within hours

+(TODO : Python Scripts or Terratest for the automatic test)